curv3d/curv/docs/language/Boolean_Values.rst

 They are used for making decisions: if some condition holds, do this, otherwise do that.

+Booleans are a special case of `Symbols`_.

+.. _`Symbols`: Variant.rst

-The relational operators compare two values and return a boolean:
+The relational operators compare two values and return a Boolean:

 ==============     ============================================
 ``a == b``         ``a`` is equal to ``b``